Updated on April 28th, 2022 by Aristofanis Papadatos

 The stock is listed in New York and Toronto.

-The company has strong internal cash generation that allows it to invest strategically over time to build out its portfolio.
+TransAlta has strong internal cash generation, which allows the company to invest strategically over time to build out its portfolio.
 These investments provide the company with a positive growth outlook.

 TransAlta’s track record of growth has been quite strong.
 The company has consistently grown capacity over the past several years, thanks to its investments in wind, solar, and hydro assets.

-TransAlta has made more than $2.2 billion (in U.S. dollars) in investments since it began operations as a standalone entity a handful of years ago.
-TransAlta’s investments in 2014 and 2015 were in huge, concentrated properties whereas 2018’s investments were much more diversified.
+TransAlta has made more than $2.7 billion (in U.S. dollars) in investments since it began operations as a standalone entity a handful of years ago.

 TransAlta Renewables’ dividend is obviously a sizable draw for investors given that the yield is so high.
 In addition, since this is not necessarily a growth company, total returns will be highly reliant upon the dividend in coming years.